 It will also frequently be the case that a diagram element could be represented by more than one glyph (e.g., a glyph for a specific term and a glyph for a more general term).
 In such cases, it is RECOMMENDED that the most specific applicable glyph be used.
+However, if upward branching in the relevant ontology means two applicable glyphs do not have an ordered parent/child relation, then either MAY be used.

-For example, a protein coding sequence (CDS) is a sequence feature that may be represented either using the CDS glyph (Sequence Ontology term SO:00000316) or the Unspecified glyph (Sequence Ontology term SO:0000001).
-Since SO:00000316 is contained by SO:0000001, the preferred glyph is CDS, rather than Unspecified.
+For example, a protein coding sequence (CDS) is a sequence feature that may be represented either using the CDS glyph (Sequence Ontology term SO:0000316) or the Unspecified glyph (Sequence Ontology term SO:0000001).
+Since SO:0000316 is contained by SO:0000001, the preferred glyph is CDS, rather than Unspecified.
 Likewise, a CDS may be represented by either a pentagonal glyph or an arrow glyph, but the pentagon is the RECOMMENDED variant, and so it is likewise preferred.
 Figure 1 illustrates this example.